Firebolt, the better Analytical Database in the Cloud Whitepaper

 Summary

 Beyond traditional analytics, the need to support operational and customer-facing interactive analytics has completely changed what is required from a cloud data warehouse.
 Decoupled compute, storage and metadata, tiered data management, specialized indexing, advanced query optimization, and execution are all needed to deliver order-of-magnitude improvements in speed, scale, and efficiency.
 Firebolt combines these capabilities with ease of use, security, governance and observability to provide a data platform that addresses the day-to-day requirements of analytics delivery.
-Firebolt’s performance acceleration and decoupled infrastructure enable high performance and concurrency, combined with improved cost management and the simplicity of SQL.
+Built natively on AWS, Firebolt’s performance acceleration and decoupled infrastructure leverage Amazon S3 for scalable, low-latency storage and Amazon EC2 for elastic compute provisioning, enabling high performance and concurrency, combined with improved cost management and the simplicity of SQL.
 Sub-second aggregations, large scale joins, rapid ingestion, concurrency scaling, ease-of-use, cost optimization are all delivered in a single platform: Firebolt.
-Adoption is only a click away.
+Available via the AWS Marketplace, adoption is only a click away.

 Contact Firebolt